Pat Bond: Career

 Following her discharge from the Army, she moved to San Francisco and became involved in the gay culture there.
 She also began acting on stage and performed in many plays, but did not become nationally known until footage from an interview with her appeared in a landmark documentary about gay people, titled Word Is Out (1978).
 Her performance in this film, in which she spoke comically and nostalgically about her experiences in the Army, launched her career as an actress and storyteller.
 By the late 1970s/80s, she was performing four one woman shows in theaters around the country.

 Gerty Gerty Gerty Stein Is Back Back Back was her most popular performance.
 She played the legendary Gertrude Stein and recounted humorous stories of Gertrude's life in Paris with her companion Alice B. Toklas.
 The show was a huge success and was televised repeatedly on PBS stations across the country.
 Her other well-known stage shows were Conversations with Pat Bond, centering mainly on reminiscences of her youth; Murder in the WAC, focusing on the Army's lesbian purge in the late 1940; and Lorena Hickock and Eleanor Roosevelt: A Love Story.

 Pat's career continued to flourish throughout the 1980s.
 Her one-woman shows often were sold-out events, and she became famous for her incredible comic timing.
 Film roles in Anti-Clock and the film version of the novel The House of God garnered her several good reviews, increasing her visibility and popularity.
 She was on the board of directors of Theater Rhinoceros in San Francisco and directed a number of plays there.
-She made a guest appearance on the sitcom Designing Women, playing one of Julia Sugarbaker's favorite school teachers who comes for a visit, and quickly wears out her welcome.